 Parts of the town’s walls in the northern part of the town, next to the Franciscan monastery have been preserved from the Roman period, while the walls one can see today date mainly from the Middle Ages.
 The Counts of Krk, the House of Frankopan, also left significant traces in the history of the town and the island of Krk.
 A vast number of landmarks stems from the time when Krk was under direct Venetian rule (1480-1797), and the town of Krk, along with the entire island and the Republic of Croatia, shares a very interesting and tumultuous history.

 The Volsonis bar shelters early Roman city walls, archaeological excavations from the Roman Forum and an altar from the 1st century BC from the Temple of Venus.
 The remains of the alleged Temple of Venus have been discovered in the nearby Mahnic Street.
 The distinctive layout of the two main streets, Cardo and Decumanus, ending in four city gates, of which only the small south gate has been preserved, also dates from the Roman period.

 On a hill near the northern entrance to the town, the newly renovated Glagolitics Square with the Romanesque Church of St Michael, now a popular sanctuary of Our Lady of Health, is also worth visiting.
 In the past, the church was part of a Benedictine Abbey, and in the vicinity there was once a Poor Clares convent.
 Still standing erect today are a Franciscan Monastery with the Church of St Francis and a Benedictine convent with the Church of St Mary of the Angels.

-Other fortifications worth visiting are the old Town Hall from the 15th century with an unusual sundial and the hexagonal sea-side tower with a Roman stella, which was built in 1407 by Count Nikola Frankopan.
+Among the fortifications, the old town hall from the 15th century with a unique sundial stands out, as well as the hexagonal tower on the shore with a Roman stele, which was built by Count Nikola Frankopan in 1407.